usnistgov/800-63-3/sp800-63b/sec4_aal.md

 When a multi-factor authenticator is used, any of the following may be used:

-* Multi-Factor OTP Device
+* Multi-factor OTP Device
-* Multi-Factor Cryptographic Software
+* Multi-factor Cryptographic Software
-* Multi-Factor Cryptographic Device
+* Multi-factor Cryptographic Device

 When a combination of two single-factor authenticators is used, it SHALL include a Memorized Secret authenticator and one possession-based ("something you have") authenticator from the following list:

 * Look-up Secret
 * Out of Band
-* Single Factor OTP Device
+* Single-factor OTP Device
-* Single Factor Cryptographic Software
+* Single-factor Cryptographic Software
-* Single Factor Cryptographic Device
+* Single-factor Cryptographic Device

 > Note: When biometric authentication implements the requirements in [Section 5.2.3](#biometric_use) the device has to be authenticated.
 Therefore, it is unnecessary to implement another factor with biometrics as the device is "something you have", which serves as a valid second factor of the authenticator.